 If your home’s attic has inadequate insulation then you don’t need to look much further than your roof after it snows.
 If the snow on your roof melts unevenly or at a faster rate than the houses surrounding you this is a good indication that you are losing heat through your home.
-The formation of icicles around the ridge of the roof can also indicate an issue with attic insulation levels.
+The formation of icicles around the ridge of the roof can also indicate an issue with the r-value of your attic insulation.

 Caught in a Draft

 One possible indicator that new wall insulation is required is the occurrence of drafts flowing through the house.
 A drafty section in a home can also be caused by gaps around doors and windows, though, so these problems should be ruled out first.
 Regarding insulation, a draft can result from blown-in insulation settling, old insulation decaying, or fiberglass batting insulation not forming a snug fit in the wall, ceiling, and rim joists.
 If strong winds can circulate past exterior walls, they can also force its way through individual insulation strands and overcome the material’s thermal resistance.

 Since old insulation won’t give out evenly, another sign of low insulation levels inside your exterior walls is a noticeable temperature difference from one room to the next.
 This is sometimes easy to miss if you don’t use some rooms as often as others.
 Even if the occupants aren’t spending much time in these areas, the heated or cooled air in the home will still be flowing into them and out through the poorly insulated walls.

 If walls or ceilings are leaking or showing wet spots, the water causing it has probably soaked into the insulation as well.
 This can create a home for mold in cellulose insulation or older materials like cotton or wool.
 It can also sometimes spawn mold on the paper backing of fiberglass batts.